 - _______ 13.
 Do you often ask, "Why am I paying so much in property taxes for services & schools that I don't even use?"

 - _______ 14.
 Are the carrying costs for your home approaching half of your total income?

 - _______ 15.
-Are most of the rooms in your house currently being used exclusively to "warehouse" all the stuff you have accumulated over the years?
-Is the reason you still own your house because you don't know what to do with your stuff?
+Are most of the rooms in your house currently being used exclusively to warehouse all the stuff you have accumulated?
+Is the ONLY reason you still own your house because you don't know what to do with your stuff?
 In other words, have you become a prisoner of your possessions?

 - _______ 16.
-Is one of the reasons you have not already sold your home the fact that selling the home & moving seems daunting & overwhelming?
+Is the only reason you have not already sold your home the fact that selling the home & moving seems overwhelming?